shirabiton/shirabiton/README.md

 ## 🌐 Overview
 These days I am interning at a startup company called Chip - [@ChipRepo1](https://github.com/ChipRepo1), as a Full Stack Developer.<br>
-As part of a team of 20 programmers, I have specialized in version control tools like Git and GitHub.<br>
+As part of a team of 20 programmers, I have mainly specialized in version control tools like Git and GitHub.<br>
 I work primarily with C# for backend development and Angular for frontend, using SQL Server as database.<br>